VelociraptorCZE/MapCollection/README.md

 It's worth mention that every key is unique like in JS Map and also you can rewrite values.

+In JavaScript you can't use indexers to read, write or remove values from Map, however this feature is supported by MapCollection.

 ### Import

 ```python